thirdelement/sneaker-dadi/README.md

 ### Wireframes
 The wireframes for Desktop, Tablet and Mobile versions are [here.](https://github.com/thirdelement/sneaker-dadi/blob/master/media/readme/sneaker-dadi-wireframes.pdf)

-These wireframes were created at the start of the project and although very similar to the resulting website include some features that were not implemented:
+These wireframes were created at the start of the project and although very similar to the resulting website includes some features that were not implemented:
   - Wish List
   - Add to Cart button on the product card
   - Profile menu